Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Introduction

 Despite this progress, critical gaps remain before AI-driven systems can be reliably deployed in practical research.
 In scientific simulations, ensuring both programming correctness and physical validity is essential.
-Although LLM-based agents have shown impressive performance in curated problems and exam-level tasks \cite{SciBench,GPQA,PhysSupernova,ElAgente,AutoQuanSim,CriPt,SciCode}, reproducing the results of peer-reviewed journal articles presents a qualitatively more difficult challenge: it requires operating under realistic constraints and performing rigorous setup and computation.
+Although LLM-based agents have shown impressive performance in curated problems and exam-level tasks \cite{SciBench,GPQA,PhysSupernova,ElAgente,AutoQuanSim,CriPt,SciCode}, reproducing the results of peer-reviewed journal articles presents a qualitatively more difficult challenge.
 Moreover, LLM-generated scientific scripts often suffer from hallucinations, including domain-specific errors in both code syntax and physical configurations.
 Both challenges above make verification and error correction indispensable in agent systems.
 Existing approaches to this problem fall into two types, each with fundamental limitations.
 Expert-curated gold answers ensure correctness, but require substantial human effort and are often impractical for realistic research tasks where the definitive ground truth cannot be specified in advance \cite{TPBench,CriPt}.
 LLM-as-a-judge approaches enable scalable automated evaluation but inherit the very hallucinations they are meant to detect, while producing judgments that are difficult for human researchers to verify \cite{AIresearcher,DeepScientist,JudgeLLMjudge}.